0xideas/dirscribe/README.md

 - `--output-path`: Path where the output file should be written.
 If not provided, output will be copied to clipboard
 - `--dont-use-gitignore`: include files covered by .gitignore

+## LLM based options
+- `--summarize`: Pass either file content or file diffs to LLM for summarization
+- `--apply`: Write the LLM-generated summaries as multiline comments at the top of each file, to reduce duplicate work
+- `--retrieve`: Retrieve summaries from files, after they were "applied" at a previous point

 ### Example with Diff Only

 ```bash